-INTEXT QUESTIONS 4.3
+INTEXT QUESTIONS 5.3

-- 1. Why should the liability of Karta be unlimited?
-State the liability of the members of a Joint Hindu Family business. - 2.
+- Why should the liability of Karta be unlimited? - 2.
 State whether it is a merit or a limitation of Joint Hindu Family business.
-Write 'M' for merit and 'L' for limitation in the box given against each statement. - (a) Young family member gains knowledge and experiences from other members. - (b) The death or insolvency of member does not affect the continuity of the business.

-- (c) The co-parceners are not motivated to put their best efforts. - (d) The members get equal share in the profits irrespective of their participation. - (e) The Karta takes quick decision without any interference. - 3.
-Distinguish between partnership and Joint Hindu Family business on the basis of membership.
+Write 'M' for merit and 'L' for limitation in the box given against each statement. - Young family member gains knowledge and experiences from other members. - The death or insolvency of member does not affect the continuity of the business. - The coparceners are not motivated to put their best efforts. - The members get equal share in the profits irrespective of their participation. - (e) The Karta takes quick decision without any interference. - Distinguish between partnership and Joint Hindu Family business on the basis of membership.

-4.6 COOPERATIVE SOCIETY
+5.6 COOPERATIVE SOCIETY

 You have learnt about Sole Proprietorship and Partnership as different forms of business organisation.
-You must have noticed that while there are many differences among them in respect of their formation, operation, capital contribution and liabilities.
-There is one similarity that both are engaged in business to earn profit.
+You must have noticed that while there are many differences among them in respect of their formation, operation, capital contribution and liabilities, there is one similarity that both are engaged in business to earn profit.
 However, there are certain organisations which undertake business activities with the prime objective of providing service to the members.
 Although they also earn some amount of profit, but their main intention is to look after some common interest of its members.
 They pool available resources from the members, utilise the same in the best possible manner and share the benefits.
-These organisations are known as Co-operative Societies.
+These organisations are known as Cooperative Societies.
 Let us learn in detail about this form of business organisation.